 Section 5.
 State chapter charters shall be issued upon approval of the board of directors.
 A state chapter shall have at least three local chapters with all members holding national membership in PBL and hold one annual meeting to elect state officers and conduct business in order to qualify for a state chapter charter.
 Each state chapter shall have a state committee composed of professional educators in the areas of business and office occupations.

 Section 6.
 A state committee chairperson shall be recommended by the association president and chief executive officer and approved by the board of directors.

 Section 7.
 Each local chapter shall have an adviser who is either a faculty member teaching a business and/or business-related class or school staff member.
 A local chapter may have as many special emphasis groups under the chapter charter as it deems necessary to meet the interests of all students.
 The local chapter of PBL shall assume full responsibility for coordinating the program for these interest groups.

 Section 1.
 National officers.
 The national elected officers of PBL shall be a president, executive vice president, vice president of communication, vice president of financial development, and vice president of membership.

 A. Only active members are eligible to hold national office.

 B. Only those applicants who are present at the National Leadership Conference and officially certified by the officer screening committee shall be eligible for nomination.

 C. To be considered for an office in PBL, a candidate shall:

-1. have at least one full year remaining in his/her business education program,
+1. have at least one full year remaining in his/her business or business-related education program,

 2. hold or have held a corresponding or higher elective office in his/her local or state chapters,